getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

     // during a build.
 If you disable this, you'll need to manually
     // upload the mapping files with sentry-cli when you do a release. autoUpload true

+    // Disables or enables the automatic configuration of Native Symbols
+    // for Sentry.
+This executes sentry-cli automatically so
+    // you don't need to do it manually.
+    // Default is disabled.
+    uploadNativeSymbols false

+    // Does or doesn't include the source code of native code for Sentry.
+    // This executes sentry-cli with the --include-sources param. automatically so
+    // you don't need to do it manually.
+    // Default is disabled.
+    includeNativeSources false
 }
 ```